troystribling/SimpleFutures/README.md

 ## <a name="recover">recover</a>

 The recover combinator is supported by both Future&lt;T&gt; and  FutureStream&lt;T&gt; instances.
-It takes a recovery function  of type NSError -> Try&lt;T&gt; and returns a new instance of the same type.
-If either completes with success recover returns an instance successfully completed with result but if completed with failure recover completes the returned with the result of the specified recovery function.
+It takes a recovery function  of type NSError -> Try&lt;T&gt; as argument and returns a new Future&lt;T&gt; or FutureStream&lt;T&gt; instance of the same type.
+If completed with success recover returns an instance successfully completed with result but if completed with failure recover completes the returned instance with the result of the specified recovery function.
 The recovery function can fail completing the returned Future&lt;T&gt; or FutureStream&lt;T&gt; instance with failure.

 Future&lt;T&gt; recovery is defined by,